SimonMeersschaut/metapy/README.md

-# metapy
+# Metapy
-## Introduction
-"metapy" is an application that helps the user to manage user-initated data-logging.
-The GUI is a tkinter input based on the template meta-file.
-The main  functionality of the application is to store a collection of key-value pairs.
-The result is uploaded to a child folder.
+Metapy is an application that helps the user to manage user-initated data-logging.
+## Converter
+metapy contains a library called 'converter' which is used to convert .meta file to JSON and vice versa.
+The functions of converter are:
+ * meta_to_json: input meta (a string [the content of a meta file]), returs: a json_string (a string that looks like a dictionary, but is kept as a string to keep the format of the original meta file
+ PLEASE NOTE that if you want to convert metadata to a python-dict, you will also need something to interprate the json-dict (like the python json-module).
+  * json_to_meta: input string (a string that contains a dictionary [like the output of meta_to_json]), returns: a string (the corresponding meta-data)
+  * load_format: used to extract the format of a meta file.
+Can return:
+      - (key, value)
+      - WaitForStar = auto()
+      - WaitForFirstLetterOfKey = auto()
+      - SavingKey = auto()
+      - WaitForFirstLetterOfValue = auto()
+      - SavingValue = auto()

+## Form
+The form is a GUI to enter logging data.
+Can be runned using:

+      python form.py <allowed_keywords> <template_file>

+When clicking Save, the script will run upload.py to upload all the data in the form.

+Arguments:
+ * allowed keywords: a path to a .meta file.
+The script will check if every key in the template file is also in the allowed_keywords-file.
+If not, an error will be raised.
+ * template file: The layout of the form will be based on this file: the same keys will be used, the default values of the form will be those in the template file.
+And, when clicking save, the program will check if a value corresponds with the value on the template file (if the value on the template file is an integer, the value in the form should be too).
+If these values do not correspond (most probably because of a typo), an error will be raise.
+## Buttons.py
+ The <buttons.py> script is a part of the Form, and is used to program update-buttons in the GUI.
+To add a new button, use the following format:

+      {
+            the key in the template file (where in the form to place the button): {
+                  "text": the text to display on the button (fetch/now...), "on_click": the function to run when the button is click.
+The value that the function returns, will be used as the value of the entry.
+(Tip: use lambda to define your functions)
+            }
+      }

+      'text':the text to be displayed on the button

+## Snapshot
+This script will go in each directory (excluding those with '__' in their name) and take the last datafile (.meta).
+It will combine those files in a .dat file.
+This can be used to send the current status to another program.

+## File To JSON
+Run this script with a meta file as an argument, and it will convert it into a JSON file (using the Converter library).

+## Upload.py
+A script that will first check a few requirements, and then upload the data to a datafiles-directory.
+The requirements are:
+ * The data may not already be uploaded in the directory.

+## The meta format

-The used format is the so-called meta-format.
-It is designed to be easily readable by humans as well as computers.
-For humans, you can just open the file in Notepad for example and the data whill be very easy to read.
-For computers, however, we created the Metapy software: a way to convert meta-data into dictionaries.
+The meta-format is a key-value based format, designed to be easily readable by humans as well as computers.
+For users, you can just open the file in Notepad for example and the data whill be easy to read.
+For computers, however, we created the Converter library to convert meta-file to json

-You can store multiple template files in the parent directory, to cover a variety of data-sets that you want to store.
-Creating these template files, could be done with a ASCII text editor, such as Notepad.
-An example meta-file is added below.

-The application is designed to be used to record parameters of a set-up that varies over time, and for which the logging is initiated by the user (for example in the GUI).

-## Use cases
-One of the use-cases is to analyze the trend of a specific value over time.
-For this, it is advised to always have date/time values inside the meta-file.
-But, the use is not limited to the analysis of data as a function of time.
-One can analyze the correlation between any two parameters in the file, or select files with a specific key-value pair etc., just as you would do with a collection of json files.

-Another use-case is to consult the settings as a whole on a specific moment in the past.
-For this, it is a good practice to also include a short note which describes the context of the logging: for example "Good functional set-up after maintenance", or "Performance of the set-up after installation of new detector" etc. This will help you later to give meaning to the values and trends.

-## Example of a Meta-file
+An example of this format:

       *
       * Date                    := 2022.08.08